denyzhirkov/public/help/access/databases.md

 ### Supported connectors

-Out-of-the-box, Datagrok provides connectors to the following databases:
+Out-of-the-box, Datagrok provides 30+ connectors to the common databases.
-Microsoft  Access, Amazon Athena, Google BigQuery, Apache Cassandra, IBM DB2, Denodo, FirebirdSQL, Apache HBase, Apache Hive, Apache Hive2, Apache Impala, MariaDB, MongoDB, MS SQL, MySql, Neo4j, OData, Oracle Database, and the others.
 For the full list of supported connectors and required parameters, see [Supported connectors]( connectors/supported-connectors.md).